 For payroll purposes, the normal "workday" is 8 hours per day.
 The normal payroll "workweek" is considered to be Monday through Friday, 5 days, 40 hours.
-The normal "work shifts" may be flexible but generally fall within the College's normal operating hours of 7:30 a.m. until 4:30 p.m. (including a 60 minute one-hour lunch period from 12:00 to 1:00 p.m.).
+The normal "work shifts" may be flexible but generally fall within the College's normal operating hours of 7:30 a.m. until 4:30 p.m. (including a 60 minute lunch period).